 Mobile-Friendly Site vs. Mobile-Optimized Site

 Though these two terms sound somewhat interchangeable, in reality, they are quite different.
 A mobile-friendly website adapts the regular website to smaller, mobile dimensions — allowing visitors to see a version of the site that better fits a mobile screen.

 On the other hand, a mobile-optimized website goes a step further and creates a completely reformatted version of the website specifically designed for mobile dimensions.
 This means that not only is the website content better scaled to fit a mobile screen, navigation menus, CTA buttons, and images are also optimized in accordance with mobile screen size and required load time.

 What’s more, though it’s not a requirement to create a mobile-optimized version of your website, Google does primarily use mobile-first indexing.
 This means that — as a general rule — Google uses the mobile version of a website’s content for ranking and indexing.

 With this knowledge at hand, it makes sense to ensure your website is optimized for mobile.
 But what are the benefits for your brand — besides making the biggest search engine in the world happy?

-What are the Benefits of a Mobile-Optimized Website?
+What are the Benefits of a Mobile-Optimized Website in 2022?